SporeTec/Meduni-Quick-Registrator/README.md

 # Meduni-Quick-Registrator
-A python script using Selenium for signing yourself up for courses on Med.Campus
+A python script using Selenium for signing yourself up for courses on Med.Campus Also includes a powershell script to install all dependencies it can and open the website to download the chrome webdriver, after downloading it, add it to your system PATH.

 ## Requirements:
 * install python 3.7.4